MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/overview.md

 ---
 description: This article is an introduction to the PowerShell scripting environment and its features. ms.date: 06/28/2023
-title: what's PowerShell?
+title: What is PowerShell?
 ---

-# what's PowerShell?
+# What is PowerShell?

 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
 PowerShell runs on Windows, Linux, and macOS.